Our official whiteboard for blog posts, musings, and occasional swashbuckling.

-Ready to get started?
-Let’s start with understanding different tech cost optimization strategies and what you can do right now to get more value from your software development investments.
+Now, let me present to you different tech cost optimization strategies and explore how they can help you derive more value from your software development investments.

 Many folks tend to confuse cost reduction and cost optimization, but they are two very different ideas.
 Cost cutting is a one-time measure taken in order to reduce expenses.
 For example, you may switch to a cloud service provider that offers cheaper solutions for you or choose a cheaper plan if your product doesn’t use the full potential of your current plan.